 Suddenly being happy or calm after being depressed

 Don't try to handle this alone.
 You can be the most help by getting the person to a trained professional.
-Why?
-Because suicidal thinking may be a sign of depression, a serious but treatable illness.
-Once it is treated, suicidal thinking often goes away.
+Suicidal thinking may be a sign of depression, a serious but treatable illness.

 Don't leave the person alone.
+Anyone who is at imminent risk of suicide requires immediate psychiatric services, must be continuously monitored, and never left out of sight.
 Call 911 or a 24-hour suicide crisis hotline.
 It can be found in the white pages of your phone book under "Suicide."
-You can also get help at the nearest hospital emergency room (ER).
+You can also take the person to the nearest hospital emergency room (ER).

-Call a mental health clinic or a licensed mental health professional in your area: a psychiatrist, clinical psychologist, psychiatric or clinical social worker, marriage and family counselor, or clergy.
+Call a mental health clinic or a licensed mental health professional in your area right away: a psychiatrist, clinical psychologist, psychiatric or licensed clinical social worker, marriage and family counselor, or clergy.
 Tell them you need help for a person who is thinking about suicide.

 National Suicide Prevention Lifeline